Deep RL Needs Deep Behavior Analysis: Exploring Implicit Planning by Model-Free Agents in Open-Ended Environments: Interpreting Agent Behavior: Supplementary Figures and Analysis

-To better understand how behavior evolves over training, we tracked the average policy entropy and the cross-entropy between agent actions and greedy choice baselines. \autoref{fig:Fig3LHcrossent} shows how decision confidence increases over time, as reflected in the entropy and cross-entropy dynamics.
-Early in training, agents exhibit high entropy and low cross-entropy, consistent with undirected exploration.
-As learning progresses, cross-entropy rises and entropy declines, indicating increasing policy stability and confidence in selecting goal-directed actions.
+To better understand how behavior evolves over training, we tracked the average policy entropy, \autoref{fig:Fig3LHcrossent} shows how decision confidence increases over time, as reflected in the entropy dynamics that indicate increasing policy stability and confidence in selecting goal-directed actions.

 These dynamics complement the behavioral and representational changes reported in \autoref{sec:results}, further reinforcing the conclusion that high-level behavioral structure and planning capacity emerge progressively during training.